vitorjaguat/react-notes/README.md

 - _reducer functions_ can manipulate the store.
 Reducer functions are functions that receive an input and _transform_ it into another thing.
 - components dispatch _actions_, that are forwarded to the reducer function, that spits out the new data into the central store

+Steps:

+1. Design the store
+2. Define the actions
+3. Create the resucers
+4. Set up the store (based on your reducer)

 ### Redux: basic syntax

 Similar to useReducer, Redux also takes a reducerFunction as parameter, and this reducerFunction also takes the state and an action as parameters: